affair-recoveryHave you cheated or been cheated on?

 And there is certainly plenty of “help” nearby.
 You’ll find numerous Psychology Today listings of clinicians offering, among MANY other services, affair recovery counseling by listing “Infidelity” under the issues they treat.

-Therefore, it is critical that you pre-screen any professional you are considering for assistance during this crisis as the relationship is likely currently in its most fragile state.
+Therefore, it is essential that you pre-screen any professional you are considering for help during this crisis since the relationship is likely currently in its most fragile state.

 Here are some questions you might ask when screening potential therapists after the discovery of a betrayal, infidelity, or affair/liaison:

-1) Have you ever taken any specific course work on affairs or on how to help couples therapeutically after infidelity has occurred?
+1) Have you ever taken any specific coursework on affairs or how to help couples therapeutically after infidelity?

-2) Do you have any certification in any specific forms of couples therapy?
+2) Do you have any certification in specific couples therapy forms?

 3) How many couples have you helped through the crisis of an affair?